 We particularly enjoyed your debut single ‘All Related’ back in August.
 Can fans expect more of the same from the EP?

-Do you have any specific goals as an artist for next few years?
+Do you have any specific goals as an artist for the next few years?

 I am thinking about an album right now.
-But i think i’ll just go with the flow and try to find something that suits next year the best.
-Also I’ve got some collabs going on with some friends that I am very psyched about.
+But I think I’ll just go with the flow and try to find something that suits next year the best.
+Also, I’ve got some collaborations going on with some friends that I am very psyched about.
 More on that soon.

 Touring has obviously been off the cards this year — do you plan to hit the road in 2021 when things return to normal?

 For sure!
 Can’t wait to play live again and feel that energy of a room full of people.
 Thinking about that makes me so excited and a bit sad too that we had to miss that for so long already.

 What else is happening in Erik’s world that you’d like to share?

 I am working with Crouwel on a new single that we will release very soon, and I just hope everyone enjoys listening to 1v1.

 Finally, what will 2021 have in store for you?